IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/xfsu.md

 The mapping with ONE Record differs based on the kind of Status update.
 We identify 2 main use cases:

-- Shipment status updates (e.g. RCS, FOH, etc.) are based on the usage of `LogisticsEvents` on the Shipment. **(Will most likely be `StatusEvents` or something similar)**
+- Shipment status updates (e.g. RCS, FOH, etc.) are based on the usage of `StatusUpdateEvent` on the Shipment.
 - Providing additional information such as Security or Customs details, reffered to as (X)FSU-OCI.
-These do not require usage of `LogisticsEvents` but the update of relevant obejcts.
+These do not require usage of `LogisticsEvent` but the update of relevant obejcts.

-#### Status updates based on `LogisticsEvents`

-In case of **full shipment** status update, the `LogisticsEvents` can be added on the Shipment or on all the Pieces.
-Both scenarios are valid.

 | Code | Description                                                                                                                                                                               | ONE Record mapping                                                                                                                         |
 | ---- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |